-- Episcopal Review, appointment made by the Bishops' Offices together with MDR Officer, who sends the reports from the previous two years and the member of the clergy completes the Episcopal Review questionnaire. - 2.
-The Bishop's Office sends MDR Episcopal Review Form to be completed and returned prior to the meeting.
+- Episcopal Review, appointment made by the Bishops' Offices, who sends the reports from the previous two years and the member of the clergy completes the Episcopal Review questionnaire. - 2.
+The Bishop's Office sends MDR Episcopal Review Form to be completed and returned one week prior to the meeting.